lucidrains/lie-transformer-pytorch/README.md

 out = model((coors, features, mask)) # (1, 1)
 ```

+## Todo

+- [ ] Figure out location based attention based as described in section 3.2 - any help is appreciated here

 ## Credit

 This repository is largely adapted from <a href="https://github.com/mfinzi/LieConv">LieConv</a>, cited below!